rohanaggarwal7997/fixedpointdecimal/README.md

 The following files are included :-

-decimal.cpp - The core fixed decimal package supporting decimals with fixed precision(38) and a max scale of 38        decimal_multiplication_generator.py  - Generates tests for the multiplication operations magic_number_generator.py - To optimize multiplication and division with specific constants we can generate precomiled constats to speed it up
+decimal.cpp - The core fixed decimal package supporting decimals with fixed precision(38) and a max scale of 38        decimal_multiplication_generator.py  - Generates tests for the multiplication operations magic_number_generator.py - To optimize multiplication and division with specific constants we can generate precompiled constats to speed it up

 Decimal_Division_Generator.java  - Generates tests for the division operations decimal.o - binary for compiling as a shared library